romoreira/free5gc-brasil6g/README.md

+# Modifying free5GC base

+* Note we have inside base/ the directory free5GC submodule

 # free5GC compose

 This repository is a docker compose version of [free5GC](https://github.com/free5gc/free5gc) for stage 3.
 It's inspired by [free5gc-docker-compose](https://github.com/calee0219/free5gc-docker-compose) and also reference to [docker-free5gc](https://github.com/abousselmi/docker-free5gc).